HomeReal Estate10 Point checklist before Buying Property

 1. Future cost of property

-You should take possession of the property as soon as sale deed is executed and registered.
-You should demand Occupancy certificate and share certificate (allotment letter).
-Before buying property you should also consider future cost of property which includes monthly maintenance cost and municipality tax.
+You should take possession of the property as soon as the sale deed is executed and registered.
+You should demand an Occupancy certificate and share certificate (allotment letter).
+Before buying a property you should also consider the future cost of the property which includes monthly maintenance costs and municipality tax.

-I hope above checklist will help you when you decide to buy your property.
-In addition to above make sure to compare properties and estate agent before taking any buying decision.
-Make sure to compare and negotiate with the bank to get best home loan offer.
+I hope the above checklist will help you when you decide to buy your property.
+In addition to the above make sure to compare properties and estate agents before taking any buying decision.
+Make sure to compare and negotiate with the bank to get the best home loan offer.

 Shitanshu Kapadia